How to Save Attorney Fees and Costs and Obtain the Most out Of Your Legal Representation in Divorce and Other Family Law Cases

 - We have found that the more information that you provide early on equals less attorney and paralegal time necessary to “put your case together”.
 It will generally be more expensive if you “piece meal” the information to the attorney or paralegal.

-- Because of family law rules (such as Arizona being a no-fault state) not all the information you want to provide us will be relevant to what the Court ultimately decides.
+- Because of the family law rules and statutes (such as Arizona being a no-fault state) not all the information you want to provide us will be relevant to what the Court ultimately decides.
 However, unless you are an attorney, you may not know the distinction between what is relevant and what is not.
 During your initial consultation you will be providing us with certain information that is necessary to determine how your case proceeds.
 However, the initial consultation is usually limited in nature and does not address every fact that may be relevant.
 Although your attorney will be asking for follow up information, you should also take the time to make sure the attorney is aware of all the facts that you feel may be relevant to your case as well.
 It can be very helpful if you write down a chronology of everything that you think is relevant in your case by category (i.e. parenting issues, financial issues, etc.).
 It is less expensive if you provide us with everything that you think is important early in your case as opposed to providing the attorney with snippets of information as you go along.
 If you provide us with information regarding past events it is helpful to include approximately dates of the events when applicable.
 Some clients will do this in just a few pages, while others may send us a chronology that exceeds fifty pages.
 Providing us with such information in writing early on will save time and money and at the same time confirm that we have all the information that you feel we may need.
 We will then follow up with you regarding any questions that we may have after reviewing your chronology.

 - Consider emailing your questions or relevant information as opposed to calling the attorney and trying to convey the information by telephone.
 If you call the office every time that you want to talk to the attorney, the attorney may feel that he/she must review your file to properly respond to your inquiries.
 If you email your questions, the attorney may be able to respond to you without reviewing your file, or at the very least will be more prepared if the attorney needs to speak with you in person.